Faster Algorithms for Min-max-min Robustness for Combinatorial Problems with Budgeted Uncertainty: Non-Linear Algorithms

 Our first two algorithms address problem \eqref{eq:minmaxmin_dU} as a non-convex MINLP.
 Introducing the optimization variable $z$ to express the inner minimization problem of \eqref{eq:minmaxmin_dU} leads to the following min-max problem

 Dualizing the inner maximization problem, which is a linear optimization problem, we obtain the following non-linear compact formulation for~\eqref{eq:minmaxmin_dU}:

-Notice that the above formulation can be linearized by replacing the product $\alpha_j\x{j}_i$ by a new variable $z_i^j$, which is restricted by the constraints $z_i^j\geq 0$ and $z_i^j \ge \alpha_i + \x{j}_i -1$.
+Notice that the above formulation can be linearized by replacing the product $\alpha_j\x{j}_i$ by a new variable $z_i^j$, which is restricted by the constraints $z_i^j\geq 0$ and $z_i^j \ge \alpha_j + \x{j}_i -1$.
 This leads to a compact mixed-integer programming formulation (MIP) \citep{hanasusanto2015k}.

 \cite{Chassein2017} showed that it suffices to enumerate a finite set of $O(n^{2k-1})$ many values for $\alpha$ and $\theta$, to solve Problem \eqref{eq:nonlinearformulation} exactly.
-Note that if $\alpha$ and $\theta$ is fixed the non-linearity vanishes and the problem reduces to a MIP with a certain structure.
-The following theorem, proved in \cite{Chassein2017}, summarizes this result in detail. \begin{theorem}{\cite{Chassein2017}} Problem~\eqref{eq:minmaxmin_dU} with the continuous budgeted uncertainty can be solved by solving at most $O(n^{2k-1})$ subproblems of the form
+Note that if $\alpha$ and $\theta$ is fixed the non-linearity vanishes and the problem reduces to an MIP with a certain structure.
+The following theorem, proved in \cite{Chassein2017}, summarizes this result in detail. \begin{theorem}{\cite{Chassein2017}} Problem~\eqref{eq:minmaxmin_dU} with budgeted uncertainty can be solved by solving at most $O(n^{2k-1})$ subproblems of the form

 where